-Thus far we have considered using a permutation test at a single voxel.
-For each voxel we can produce a P-value, p^k , for the null hypothesis \mathcal{H}0^k , where the superscript k indexes the voxels.
+Thus far we have considered using a permutation test at a single voxel: For each voxel we can produce a p-value, p^k , for the null hypothesis \mathcal{H}0^k , where the superscript k indexes the voxels.
 If we have an a priori anatomical hypothesis concerning the experimentally induced effect at a single voxel, then we can simply test at that voxel using an appropriate α level test.
 If we don't have such precise anatomical hypotheses, evidence for an experimental effect must be assessed at each and every voxel.
 We must take account of the multiplicity of testing.
-Clearly 5% of voxels are expected to have P-values less than $\alpha = 0.05$.
+Clearly 5% of voxels are expected to have p-values less than $\alpha = 0.05$.
 This is the essence of the multiple comparisons problem.
-In the language of multiple comparisons (Appendix E), these P-values are uncorrected P-values.
+In the language of multiple comparisons, these p-values are uncorrected pvalues.
 Type I errors must be controlled overall, such that the probability of falsely declaring any region as significant is less than the nominal test level α .
-Formally, we require a test procedure maintaining strong control over image-wise Type I error, giving adjusted P-values, P-values corrected for multiple comparisons.
+This is known as controlling the familywise error rate, the family being the collection of tests performed over the entire brain.
+Formally, we require a test procedure maintaining strong control over familywise Type I error, giving adjusted p-values, p-values corrected for multiple comparisons.

-The construction of suitable multiple comparisons procedures for the problem of assessing statistic images from functional mapping experiments within parametric frameworks has occupied many authors (Friston et al., 1991; Worsley et al., 1992, 1995; Poline and Mazoyer, 1993; Roland et al., 1993; Forman et al., 1995; Friston et al., 1994, 1996; Worsley, 1994; Poline et al., 1997; Cao, 1999).
-In contrast to these parametric and simulation based methods, a nonparametric resampling based approach provides an intuitive and easily implemented solution (Westfall and Young, 1993).
-The key realization is that the reasoning presented above for permutation tests at a single voxel rely on relabeling entire images, so the arguments can be extended to image level inference by considering an appropriate maximal statistic.
+The construction of suitable multiple comparisons procedures for the problem of assessing statistic images from functional mapping experiments within parametric frameworks has occupied many authors (Friston et al. (1991); Worsley et al. (1992; 1994; 1995); Poline et al. (1993; 1997); Roland et al. (1993); Forman et al. (1995); (Friston et al., 1994; Friston et al., 1996); (Cao, 1999) \ldots amongst others).
+In contrast to these parametric and simulation based methods, a nonparametric resampling based approach provides an intuitive and easily implemented solution (Westfall & Young, 1993).
+The key realization is that the reasoning presented above for permutation tests at a single voxel rely on relabelling entire images, so the arguments can be extended to image level inference by considering an appropriate maximal statistic.
 If, under the omnibus null hypothesis, the labels are exchangeable with respect to the voxel statistic under consideration, then the labels are exchangeable with respect to any statistic summarizing the voxel statistics, such as their maxima.